 If you, or a young person close to you has a concern or problem with alcohol or drugs, there are a range of services in Somerset to offer support and help.

 These services are divided into three main levels, or ‘tiers’, of responses.

 Advice and information about drugs and alcohol is provided, and signposting to other help if it is needed, including help for young people who may be affected by parents’ or carers’ drug or alcohol use.

 The service is provided by staff from a range of organisations across the county, including health centres, schools, early years’ provision, family support, social work and others

-If young people are using drugs or alcohol and experiencing some problems, they can be offered screening or an assessment to help to identify what is going on and who and what can help.
-Young people may then be offered:
+If young people are using drugs or alcohol and are experiencing problems, they can be offered screening or an assessment to help to identify what is going on and who and what can help them.

 The service is provided by staff from a wide range of agencies and voluntary groups who are young people-focused with some drug and alcohol experience, including youth workers, counsellors, student support in schools and colleges, school nurses and supported housing workers.

 Support is also available for young people at Somerset Drug and Alcohol Service (SDAS) on 0300 303 87 88

 Tier 3 – Drug and alcohol treatment interventions